Saturday, 8 November 2025

 Sunday, 7 September 2025

-The 2025 Steam excursion: The Mayflower
+The 2025 Steam Excursion: The Mayflower

 This years family train excursion was to be the longest yet.
 Vintage trains had organised the Mayflower trip from Birmingham New Street to Plymouth.
 The Birmingham to Bristol leg was to be diesel hauled and the Bristol to Plymouth leg was to be doubleheaded by Clun Castle and Bahamas both of which were nearing the end of their boiler certificates